ShazidMashrafi/Hackerrank-Solutions/Readme.md

 # Hackerrank Solutions
 </div>

 This repository contains my source codes of Hackerrank problems.
-They are in C language.
+They are in C and C++ language.
 Feel free to check these codes out.

 <div align="center">